 We returned quite late from that daytrip, only to be greeted by a midnight dance gathering on the main square.
 And around the corner, a street music performance by a local band gathered an eclectic crowd seriuosly in the mood for singing and dancing.
 There was Bob Marley along with traditional Italian songs, and older gentlemans channeling young hipsters in dance moves.
 It was one of the most fun evenings of that trip and a perfect ending to our time in Marsala (we did however crash a wedding couple of days after, more about that soon).

 I am excited to share with you that we decided to try making short travel videos, the first one being about Marsala.
-You can watch the video here and let me know what you think- an advice or two would come in hand. :)
+You can see it below, and let me know what you think- an advice or two would come in hand. :)